PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Including the ``-j n`` flag in the ``make`` command will enable a parallel build, where ``n`` is replaced with the number of processes.

-To remove all files from a documentation build, run
+To remove all files from a documentation build, run:

 .. code-block:: bash